Chapter 1: Introduction to Templates

 Figure 1.3 – Correct way of defining macros

-Improperly defined macros can therefore introduce subtle and hard to detect bugs into a program.
-A second drawback of macros is their impact on code size.
-A macro is expanded by direct textual substitution.
-Its entire body is inserted at every point where the macro is used.
-Repeated invocation of the same macro causes duplication.
-This can lead to a noticeable increase in the size of the generated code.
+Improperly defined macros can therefore introduce subtle and hard to detect bugs.
+A second drawback of macros is their impact on code size: a macro is expanded by direct textual substitution, so its entire body is inserted at every point where the macro is used, leading to code duplication.
+A third and more fundamental limitation is that macros are completely outside the compiler’s type system and subject to no type checking.

 #include <iostream>